jiyoonchoi/intro-dh-portfolio/_lessons/visualizing-with-bokeh/visualizing-with-bokeh.md

 [Charlie Harper, "Visualizing Data with Bokeh and Pandas," Programming Historian 7 (2018), https://doi.org/10.46430/phen0081](https://programminghistorian.org/en/lessons/visualizing-with-bokeh)

 ## Reflection
-Bokeh is a visualization tool that plots data on a graph in a readable and digestable way.
+Bokeh is a visualization tool that plots data on a graph in a readable and digestable way. (in progress)